act65/masters-thesis/deliverables/presentation/presentation.md

 ## The state visitation distribution

-> How can we reason, in a principled manner, about bias / regularisation in exploration strategies?
+> How can we reason about bias in exploration strategies in a principled manner?

 $$
 \begin{aligned}